AAAthenasty/ML_model_from_scratch/README.md

 # ML_model_from_scratch
 ## Introduction
-Nowadays, people are used to implement package to build model.
+Nowadays, people are used to implement packages to implement model.
+Rare people understand the logic and inference of these models.
-However, in this repository, I try to build model in Python with basic packages like numpy to understand model.
+However, in this repository, I try to understand the meaning and logic of some famous machine learing models by constructing them in Python with basic packages like numpy.